ellevpark/HW6/README.md

 # HW6
-Building a weather application usingAJAX to find current weather outlook cities
+Building a weather application using AJAX to find current weather outlook cities